esperanca/personal_website/src/posts/weeknotes-038.md

 ### New office, pub visits and beating social anxiety

-If we worked together, you know that I am an advocate of asynchronous and distributed teams.
-But that doesn't mean that I reject access to a suitable office space sometimes.
-And when you have railroad maintenance and a construction site near your flat, it's good to know that you have a space to go.
+If we worked together, you know I advocate for asynchronous and distributed teams.
+But that doesn't mean I sometimes reject access to suitable office space.
+When railroad maintenance and a construction site are near your flat, it's good to know that you have a space to go.
 I spent the day in the office, and it was not bad.
-The office is beautiful, the commute is only 25 minutes, and it was good to meet some of my new colleagues.
+The office is beautiful, the commute is only 25 minutes, and meeting some of my new colleagues was good.

-Later on that week I had the opportunity to meet 3/4 of my team for a beer.
-Such a great time.
+Later that week, I had the opportunity to meet 3/4 of my team for a beer—such a great time.
 We talked about many things: food, language, annoying football fans.
 It felt like creating a good memory.

 I am now more open to getting out and meeting people in real life.
 Some friends are still not ready, which I understand completely.
-But I've met Rahel Bailie, Gabi Stripoli, Emily Sappington, Mariana Menezes and Daniel Burka recently.
+But I've recently met Rahel Bailie, Gabi Stripoli, Emily Sappington, Mariana Menezes and Daniel Burka.
 Social distancing and some awkward moments could not diminish the pleasure of catching up with friends.

 ![Picture from the Office](/images/office_visit.jpg "Cool office at Old Street ")

 ### Holidays at Pepys Street

 Before starting to work again, I had some incredible days with Leili at home.
-We decided not to travel, and in hindsight, it was a great decision.
-We are trying new things together (like swimming), and it was good to have some time to rethink our routine.
+We decided not to travel; in hindsight, it was a great decision.
+We are trying new things together (like swimming), and it was good to have time to rethink our routine.
 She is working on her book, and I am trying to help her.
 A few weeks ago, she prepared some Palestinian food for a new client, and the photo was so beautiful.

 Leili is my safe harbour and my lighthouse.
-You get to known someone with depth when life isn't easy.
+You get to know someone with depth when life isn't easy.
 This shitty year has been transformative for our relationship.
 A lesson learned recently is creating space and time for solitude.
-Sharing the same physical space for long periods isn't easy.
+Sharing the same physical space for long periods is challenging.

 ## Healthcheck

 I am investing a lot more time and effort in my health.
-I can say I am now 90% recovered from the COVID nightmares.
-Since March, I am managing my diabetes better.
+I can say I am now 90% recovered from the COVID-19 nightmares.
+Since March, I have been managing my diabetes better.
 The NHS system helps but isn't enough.
-Next month I am testing a new service that promises diabetes reversal in 60% of the cases.
-A big challenge for me as it is all about dietary changes and behaviour change.
-I am using continuous monitoring for three months now, and it's been revealing.
+Next month, I am testing a new service that promises diabetes reversal in 60% of the cases.
+This is a big challenge for me as it is all about dietary changes and behaviour change.
+I have been using continuous monitoring for three months now, and it's been revealing.

 **Weight:** 98kg
 **Blood pressure:** 14/8
 **Food:** A good balance of delivery and homemade food.
-**Drinks:** a few pints due to meeting friends - recently rediscovered low alcohol beers.
+**Drinks:** A few pints due to meeting friends - recently rediscovered low-alcohol beers.
-**Smoking**: I am trying to stop, but not ready yet.
+**Smoking**: I am trying to stop, but I am not ready yet.

 > "We only understand something relative to something we already understand."
 Richard Saul Wurman